telefonicaid/iotagent-node-lib/doc/howto.md

 ## IoT Agent in multi-thread mode

-It is possible that an IoT Agent cwn be executed in multi-thread approach, which will increase the number of request/seconds that can be manage by the server.
+It is possible that an IoT Agent can be executed in multi-thread approach, which will increase the number of request/seconds that can be manage by the server.
 It's important to remark that the nature of this functionality in included in the IoT Agent Node Lib but it is not mandatory that you activate this functionality.
 In this example, we will see how to use this functionality to deploy an IoT Agent in multi-thread environment.